-One of the main reason that every hobbyist would want to own a Siamese fighting fish [Betta fish] is for their vibrant colors.
+One of the main reasons that every hobbyist would want to own a Siamese fighting fish [Betta fish] is for its vibrant colors.

 Why do you need a beginner’s guide for the most famous fish in the aquarium hobby?
 They are not only the famous fish in the aquarium hobby but also the most ill-treated in the aquarium hobby, hence they deserve to be treated well.
 To treat them well you should read the beginner’s guide which has precise information on up keeping them.